 Welcome to Camp!

-What can you expect from your accommodation in Africa?
+What can you expect from your safari accommodation in Africa?
 In some areas, hotels are rated just as they would be at home.
 Broadly speaking a five star hotel in Cape Town is similar to a five star hotel in any other city.

 (This page is picture-heavy so please be patient if it takes a while to load!)